Wastewater Treatment through Chemical and Physical Processes

 DAS offers Chemical and Physical Water and Wastewater Treatment Processes for every Area of Application

 Wastewaters containing water insoluble substances or colloids are effectively treated through processes such as sedimentation, filtration and centrifugal separation.
 Flotation, where substance particles stick to fine air bubbles due to adhesive forces is another process that, depending on the wastewater’s composition, DAS Environmental Expert often uses as part of the physical treatment stage.
-Reliable, mechanical preliminary cleaning is particularly important for the treatment of municipal wastewaters in order to prevent damage in the subsequent treatment stages.
+Reliable, mechanical preliminary cleaning is particularly important for the treatment of sanitary wastewaters in order to prevent damage in the subsequent treatment stages.

 Chemical wastewater treatment forces contaminants that are dissolved in wastewater to separate more easily through the targeted addition of specific substances.
 During precipitation, a previously dissolved substance is turned into a dissoluble substance that can be filtered from the liquid.
 Other methods of pollutant removal are ion exchange, flocculation, UV and ozone treatments.